 I was impressed w/ exercises that were used to resolve my dizziness.
 Diron is very knowledgeable and skilled in bringing relief, when I didn’t know what to do.
 I would recommend Vortex to anyone with balance issues.

 Getting the Right Treatment for Dizziness

 At Vortex Physical Therapy and Balance, we understand how difficult life can be when you’re dealing with vestibular issues.
 Basic daily activities, such as getting out of bed, driving, and working on a computer may suddenly make you feel off-balance, dizzy or nauseous.
-This can create a lot of fear and anxiety.
+This can be very frustrating and over time may lead to fear and anxiety.

-We recommend visiting an otolaryngologist (ENT) or a neurologist with experience in diagnosing vestibular issues, to identify the cause of your symptoms and provide a proper diagnosis.
+We recommend visiting an otolaryngologist (ENT doctor) or a neurologist with experience in diagnosing vestibular issues, to identify the cause of your symptoms and provide a proper diagnosis.
 However, this is not required to begin vestibular rehabilitation.
-We will share our findings with your other medical providers to ensure you are getting the most appropriate and effective care for your condition.
+We will work with your medical providers and share our findings with them to ensure you are getting the most appropriate and effective care for your condition.

 What is Vestibular Rehabilitation Therapy (VRT)?

 Vestibular rehabilitation therapy (VRT) is a specialized form of physical therapy focused on the vestibular system and inner ear dysfunction.
 Most vestibular disorders can be successfully treated with vestibular rehabilitation therapy to alleviate symptoms related to dizziness and imbalance.